LopezChris/Autonomous-Car/README.md

 - Deployed CEM on AWS EC2 instance
     - AWS: CentOS7 - with Updates HVM, t3.2xlarge, All traffic - all protocol - all ports - my IP
 - Deployed CDH with CDSW enabled on AWS EC2 instance
+    - Add private and public DNS of CEM EC2

 ## Outline